 A.5.2.1 Virtualised compute resources management

-Table A.5.2.1-1 shows the input/output parameters for each operation of the virtualized compute resources management interface, i.e., for each kind of notification and request-response.
+Table A.5.2.1-1 shows the input/output parameters for each operation of the virtualised compute resources management interface, i.e., for each kind of notification and request-response.
 The information elements used in the operations data are shown in Table A.5.2.1-2, otherwise a reference is provided.

 Table A.5.2.1-1: Virtualised compute resources management operations